jiwomdf/Scope-Storage-Utility/README.md

 ImageHarpaLibrary is a library to help you converting and managing your image. <br>
 the benefit of this library are
 1. easy to use <br>
+2. provide shared and private storage image management <br>
-2. provide synchronous & asynchronous solution <br>
+3. provide synchronous & asynchronous solution <br>
-3. safe from throwing an error. <br>
+4. safe from throwing an error <br>

 ## Features
 1. Convert image <br>